 When it comes to postpartum care, there is so much that goes unsaid, too many "no one ever told me" moments.
 As a mother and care provider, I realized it was time to bridge the gap between what we are told to expect and what really happens postpartum, and launched Gravida, a parental leave program that compiles the wisdom of hundreds of thousands of pregnancies to support a mother's journey through the biggest change in her life.

-If you'd like more tips on how to heal postpartum and return to your life stronger than ever, check out www.gravidamom.com.
+If you'd like more postpartum recovery tips on how to heal postpartum and return to your life stronger than ever, check out www.gravidamom.com.

-Morgan Michalowski is a certified nurse, midwife, women’s health nurse practitioner, international board-certified lactation consultant, doula, mother, and the founder of Gravida, a postpartum and return to work program.
-Morgan has more than a decade of experience working with new moms.
+Morgan Michalowski is a certified nurse, midwife, women's health nurse practitioner, international board-certified lactation consultant, doula, mother, and the founder of Gravida, a postpartum and return to work program.
+Morgan has more than a decade of experience working with new moms and shares her postpartum recovery tips with the hopes that new moms everywhere have equal access to support.
 She currently lives in Chicago with her husband and daughter.
 Follow @wearegravida to stay up to date on the Gravida program.